rubiojr/goin/README.md

 * Some extra flags for the CLI
 * Less verbose output

+goin has a few dependencies that you should install manually, see [INSTALL_MACOS](INSTALL_MACOS.md) for macOS.

 See the original repo here: https://bitbucket.org/zaphar/goin

 Goin Full Text Search for your files